jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 * A capitalistic economy, based on "market-based" principles;

-* A government which nominally democratic, and technically republican, based on partisan coalitions vying for government control through elections.
+* A government which is nominally democratic, and technically republican, based on partisan coalitions vying for government control through elections.

-This two-faceted view of society is so widespread and accepted that most educated citizens cannot imagine any form of economy or government that could possibly be superior in nature to this.
-Efforts at reform or improvement tend to be framed in accordance with how conformant any improvements are with these two world views.
+This two-faceted view of society is so widespread and accepted that most educated citizens cannot imagine any form of economy or government superior to this.
+Efforts at reform or improvement are considered only if conformant with these two world views.
 Indeed, one reason for "the end of history" narrative at the completion of the 20th century was due to a lack of any realistic compelling alernative for these world views.

-From the point of view of The Baha'i Faith, both have much scope fore improvement.
+From the point of view of The Baha'i Faith, both have much scope for improvement.
 In this paper, we will focus on society's current view on civic governance.
 While the Baha'i Faith has much to say about economic concerns, and there is certainly an interplay between the economic system and civic government, we will consider issues of economics out of the scope of this paper.(1)

-One reason for this two-pronged world view is the complete lack of appealing alternatives.
-While known alternatives to capitalism are generally viewed as disagreeable and inefficient, known alternatives to democracy are generally feared outright.
-It's difficult to find working alternatives to market economies, but quite easy to find the primary alternative to partisan representative democracies: the antidemocratic kleptocracy.
-Indeed, for all of the alternatives of democracy in the 20th century - communism, military dictatorships, fascism - all of them had this same underlying dynamic of an authoritarian ruler propped up by a favored class that worked to ensure the stability of the system.
+One reason for the ubiquity of this two-pronged world view is the complete lack of appealing working alternatives.
+Known alternatives to capitalism are viewed as disagreeable and inefficient; known alternatives to democracy are generally feared outright.
+While difficult to find working alternatives to market economies, it is quite easy to find the working alternative to partisan representative
+democracies: the antidemocratic kleptocracy.
+Indeed, for all of the alternatives to democracy set forth in the 20th century - communism, military dictatorships, fascism - all of them had this same underlying dynamic of an authoritarian ruler propped up by a favored class that worked to ensure the stability of the system.
+In the 21st century, it takes the form of a "soft authoritarianism" that uses state propaganda to cement its hold on power and cater to the favored classes keeping it in power.
 Whether this favored class was distinguished by membership in a political party, oligarchy, ethnic group or the military, did not matter: the underlying mechanism was the same.
 Whatever the situation, the outcome was predictably horrifying for the citizens unfortunate enough to find themselves in an unfavored class under such misrule.
-Indeed, much of the present concern with US Government is the possiblity that the same thing could happen here through a _herrenvolk_ corruption of our current system.
+Indeed, much of the present concern with US Government is the possiblity that the same thing could happen here through willful corruption of our current system by unpopular entrenched political interests.

-Perhaps as a result, alternatives to current forms of representative democracy, be they parlimentiary, presidential or otherwise, are rarely envisioned.
-While democracy has its problems, problems with democracy as such are mainly aired by the extremely marginalized, or alternatively, affluent or wealthy society members with no professed concern for a just society.
-The good-government believers in liberalism, while well aware of problems with democracy, are content in their belief that democracy is "the worst form of government, except for all the others."
-Attempts to improve government are generally thought of only in terms of marginal structural fixes: eliminating corporate bias, corruption and influence-buying, or governmental modifications aimed at making the system more purely democratic.
+The popularity of soft authoritarianism has caused fear among many for the future of democratic government.
+But those who fear this direction still, for the most part, accept the current democratic structures as the best that can be done.
+The result is that political reformers frequently find themselves limited to recommending structural changes that have no likelihood of getting carried out.
+While democracy has its problems, problems with democracy as such are mainly aired by the extremely marginalized; meanwhile wealthy society members may have no professed concern for a just society, and may pose as either benefactors are malefactors to society.
+The powerless have no ability to carry out said reforms, and the powerful have no problem bending it to its own use.
+Unfortunately, this places reforms in the position of simply hoping that things don't get worse, and pushing for marginal changes that generally happy only once a generation.

 ## Democracy: The Need for a Way Forward